Infinite metacyclic subgroups of the mapping class group: Preliminaries

 \end{exmp}

-The angle sum condition in Example~\ref{exmp:compatibility} (in the construction of the root of a Dehn twist) generalizes to a formal ``compatibility condition" between pairs of orbits of one or more cyclic actions.
+The angle sum condition in Example~\ref{exmp:compatibility} (in the construction of pseudo-periodic) generalizes to a formal ``compatibility condition" between pairs of orbits of one or more cyclic actions (see \cite{kapdi} for more details).

 \begin{defn} For $i = 1,2$, let $O_i$ be an orbit of cyclic action $D_i$ such that $|O_1| = |O_2|$.
-Let $k$ be an integer such that $0\leq |k|\leq n/2$, where $n=\lcm(n(D_1),n(D_2))$. \begin{enumerate}[(i)] \item We say that $O_1$ and $O_2$ are \textit{trivially compatible} if $|O_1| = |O_2| = n$ (in this case $n(D_1)=n(D_2)$). \item Let the pair $(d_i,n_i)$ correspond to the orbit $O_i$ in the data set $D_i$, where we assume that $(d_i,n_i)=(0,1)$ if $|O_i|=n(D_i)$.
+Let $k$ be an integer such that $0\leq |k|\leq n/2$, where $n=\lcm(n(D_1),n(D_2))$. \begin{enumerate}[(i)] \item We say that $O_1$ and $O_2$ are \textit{trivially $n$-compatible} if $|O_1| = |O_2| = n$ (in this case $n(D_1)=n(D_2)$). \item Let the pair $(d_i,n_i)$ correspond to the orbit $O_i$ in the data set $D_i$, where we assume that $(d_i,n_i)=(0,1)$ if $|O_i|=n(D_i)$.
 We say that the orbits $O_1$ and $O_2$ are $|O_i|$-\textit{compatible with twist factor $k$} if

 \end{enumerate} When the twist factor associated with the compatibility of the $D_i$ is $0$, we simply say that the $D_i$ are $|O_i|$-\textit{compatible}. \end{defn}